 We’re looking for more thought-provoking, mischievous and challenging proposals that explore important issues ….

 As the channel pivots to the digital future, 10pm has become increasingly important.

 What could complement Naked Attraction?
-Or our upcoming Global Format Fund commission, Open [wt], a dramatic social experiment where loving couples nervously open up their relationships to other partners, with the help of a therapist?
+Or our upcoming Global Format Fund commission, Open House: The Sex Experiment, a dramatic social experiment where loving couples nervously open up their relationships to other partners, with the help of a therapist?

 Dating feels like an ever-more crowded territory, so anything in that space would probably have to be truly extraordinary to stand out.
 But if you have a compelling twist, we would love to hear it.

 We also welcome ideas for completely different subject matters, and are particularly interested in ideas for studio-based, self-contained episode formats.

 We always want new access – whether to well-known people or places.
 We are very happy to work with you to shape an idea, if you have access but aren’t quite sure what to do with it.

 The bar is high: ideas need to have genuinely broad, mass appeal.
 But we would love to commission more celebrity-authored docs like our brilliantly opinionated Kathy Burke series, or Johnny Vegas’s joyous glamping adventure.
 We are also looking for more celebrity-focused singles, like last year's Caroline Flack: Her Life and Death.

 And we also want more pop docs and series about well-known companies or institutions.
 Successes in the past have included Cadburys and Poundland.